SEO Has Been The Single Largest Driver of Business for Wallaroo Since Our Inception

 - Annual events database listing of your industry

 Another key component of successful evergreen content is constant promotion.
 Many forget to do this.
 Once your content is live, you need to be promoting it on a consistent basis.
-Not every day, but at least a couple times a month.
-And for sure every time you update it.
+Not every day, but at least a couple times a month, and for sure every time you update it.
 Promote it on Twitter, Facebook, Google Plus, LinkedIn, and Pinterest.
 Depending on the purpose of the content, paid advertising can be a good solution as well.

 Five Thirty Eight

-FiveThirtyEight is a website ran by Nate Silver, a quasi-famous political statistician.
+FiveThirtyEight is a website ran by Nate Silver, a prominent political statistician.
 In late 2013, ESPN purchased his website and provided him the funding to build a team.
 In March 2014, he launched what could be considered a site-wide evergreen content strategy.
 Take a look at what’s happened since:

 They rank for over 700,000 keyword phrases, and the vast majority of their traffic drivers are evergreen content terms.
 That is how it’s done!

 When you effectively utilize the evergreen content marketing strategy consistently, it generates compounding returns.